Distillation: Continuous distillation

 Continuous distillation is an ongoing distillation in which a liquid mixture is continuously (without interruption) fed into the process, and separated fractions are removed continuously as output streams occur over time during the operation.
 Continuous distillation produces a minimum of two output fractions, including at least one volatile distillate fraction, which has boiled and been separately captured as a vapor and then condensed to a liquid.
 There is always a bottoms (or residue) fraction, which is the least volatile residue that has not been separately captured as a condensed vapor.

 Continuous distillation differs from batch distillation in the respect that concentrations should not change over time.
 Continuous distillation can be run at a steady state for an arbitrary amount of time.
 For any source material of specific composition, the main variables that affect the purity of products in continuous distillation are the reflux ratio and the number of theoretical equilibrium stages, in practice determined by the number of trays or the height of packing.
 Reflux is a flow from the condenser back to the column, which generates a recycle that allows a better separation with a given number of trays.
 Equilibrium stages are ideal steps where compositions achieve vapor–liquid equilibrium, repeating the separation process and allowing better separation given a reflux ratio.
 A column with a high reflux ratio may have fewer stages, but it refluxes a large amount of liquid, giving a wide column with a large holdup.
 Conversely, a column with a low reflux ratio must have a large number of stages, thus requiring a taller column.

 General improvements

 Both batch and continuous distillations can be improved by making use of a fractionating column on top of the distillation flask.
 The column improves separation by providing a larger surface area for the vapor and condensate to come into contact.
 This helps it remain at equilibrium for as long as possible.
-The column can even consist of small subsystems ('trays' or 'dishes') which all contain an enriched, boiling liquid mixture, all with their own vapor–liquid equilibrium.
+The column can even consist of small subsystems ('trays' or 'dishes') which all contain an enriched, boiling liquid mixture, each with its own vapor–liquid equilibrium.

-There are differences between laboratory-scale and industrial-scale fractionating columns, but the principles are the same.
-Examples of laboratory-scale fractionating columns (in increasing efficiency) include:
+There are differences between laboratory- and industrial-scale fractionating columns, but the principles are the same.
+Examples of laboratory-scale fractionating columns (in order of increasing efficiency) include: